krixlion/krixlion/README.md

 I'm a Backend Developer from Poland, currently studying Computer Science at the Vistula University.\
 Outside of programming I like playing volleyball and I enjoy a good story-rich video game.

+I specialize in distributed systems and my primary language of choice is Go.

 You can access all my open-source projects here on Github.

 ## Contact